Laurent Roux

-Laurent Roux (born 3 December 1972 in Cahors) is a French former road bicycle racer.
+Laurent Roux (born 3 December 1972) is a French former road bicycle racer.

 Doping

 In 1999, he was found guilty of using amphetamines and was suspended for six months.
 In 2002, he was tested non-negative for amphetamines after an out of competition control.
 In 2006 he also confessed at a doping trial in Bordeaux that he used EPO, human growth hormone, cortisone and testosterone and sold "Pot Belge" to other riders.